-- 1. Develop and implement strategies to increase the number of students applying for VR service through engagement. - 2.
-Implement a system for approving new Pre-ETS provider to ensure high quality services are provided statewide. - 3.
-Develop a process to implement a data sharing agreement with partner agencies. - 4.
-Identify underserved populations by partnering with community agencies and KDE. - 5.
+- 1. Develop and implement strategies to increase the number of students applying for VR service by 10% through engagement. - 2.
+Implement a system for approving new Pre-ETS providers to ensure high quality services are provided statewide and to increase the number of providers by at least 10%. - 3.
+Develop and implement a data sharing agreement with partner agencies by October 1, 2025.

+- 4. Identify underserved populations by partnering with community agencies and KDE.
+Increase services to underserved student populations by at least 10%. - 5.
 Evaluate service efficacy through SWOT analyses. - 6.
-Seek feedback from providers and OVR staff to facilitate continuous improvement. - 7.
-Build provider capacity.
+Seek feedback from providers and OVR staff to facilitate continuous improvement.